Michael-Free/spiceworks-to-jira/README.md

 ## Step 6 - Merge Description & Comment Columns
 ![Step 6 - Merge Description and Comment Columns](media/application_preview-step-6.png)

+JIRA doesn't officially support importing comments.
+The best, cheapest, and quickest route is importing all comments into the ticket description directly from the spiceworks data.

+At this point, we're merging the Description, and Comments column together.

 ## Step 7 - Interpret Unicode Escape Characters
 ![Step 7 - Interpret Escape Chars.](media/application_preview-step-7.png)